wix-incubator/wix-rest-docs/guides/AboutAPIKeys.md

         -H 'wix-site-id: <SITEID>' \
       ```

+3. Enter the API key in the authorization header.
+Note that the API key does not need to be refreshed.

-### Step 3 | Make all following calls using the account ID or site ID, as required.
+    Calls may require either the account ID header or the site ID header.
 Refer to the documentation for each specific call to know which one to use.

+    A complete header for an account-level API request looks like this:
+    ```sh
+    curl <GET/POST> \
+      '<endpoint>' \
+      -H 'Authorization: <APIKEY>' \
+      -H 'wix-account-id: <ACCOUNTID>' \
+    ```
+    A complete header for a site-level API request looks like this:
+    ```sh
+    curl <GET/POST> \
+      '<endpoint>' \
+      -H 'Authorization: <APIKEY>' \
+      -H 'wix-site-id: <SITEID>' \
+    ```

 ## Account-level and site-level API requests

 Depending on the call, either an account ID or a site ID must be included in the header of the API request.

 For requests made exclusively at the [account level](https://dev.wix.com/docs/rest/account-level/about-account-level-apis), you must include the account ID in the header along with the API key for authentication.
-Some endpoints require the site ID instead.
+Requests made at the site level require the site ID instead.
 This is indicated in the documentation for each API.

 ### Sample request: Site Folders API - Create Folder